GooogIe/UnlimitMe/README.md

 * Then you're done, your chat ID is the negative number.
 * You can test it using curl curl -X POST "https://api.telegram.org/botXXX:YYYY/sendMessage" -d "chat_id=-zzzzzzzzzz&text=my sample text"

-# Using UnlimitMe #
+# Running UnlimitMe #

 Once you're done with setup, getting token and chat ID just follow those simple steps:

-* If you have not started UnlimitMe yet start it by running the Start.bat file
-* Now paste the Chat ID on it's textbox [(Screenshot)](http://prntscr.com/crmjwg)
+* Once opened paste in the 'Token' textbox the token copied before.
-* Paste the bot Token on it's textbot [(Screenshot)] (http://prntscr.com/crmk8k)
-* Now click on Save CID(Chat ID) & Token button
+* Click on 'Save CIDs & Token' .
-* Next time you'll run the bot it will auotmagically load the bot token and the chat id on it's respectives textboxes.
-* Now you're ready to rock!
+* Click on Reload CIDs.
+* Copy the Chat ID that you need to the Chat id Textbox.
+* Type the message you want and click on the Send Button
+* Done

+***
 # More #

 You can find me on: